g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br><br>

 A new game of _Disco Elysium_ presents you immediately with 24 bizarre skills, half of which you can't vaguely understand the function of.
 The script is about <a href="https://www.dualshockers.com/disco-elysium-script-length-one-million-words/">2000</a> pages long.
 The soundtrack screeches at you.
-In one sense it took <a href="https://www.articy.com/en/showcase/disco-elysium/">19 years</a> to make.
+In a real sense it took <a href="https://www.articy.com/en/showcase/disco-elysium/">19 years</a> to make.

 <!-- > Cuno... was rewritten 20 different times, thanks to the input of multiple perspectives -->